Problem-informed Graphical Quantum Generative Learning: Quantum Circuit Markov Random Fields

 then the polynomial hierarchy collapses to its third level.
 In our framework, however, we mostly concentrated on distance as measured in TV, which is equivalent to additive error.
 Multiplicative error is a stronger constraint, thus simulating up to a bounded additive error is a harder task.
-These results using multiplicative error were extended in \cite{dalzell2020many} from worst case to average case hardness for $1$-level QAOA circuits.
-Finally, in \cite{krovi2022average}, the author proved average case hardness with additive error, which, up to our knowledge, is the strongest result in connection with the weak simulation of $1$-level QAOA circuits.
+These results using multiplicative error were extended in Ref.~\cite{dalzell2020many} from worst case to average case hardness for $1$-level QAOA circuits.
+Finally, in Ref.~\cite{krovi2022average}, the author proved average case hardness with additive error, which, up to our knowledge, is the strongest result in connection with the weak simulation of $1$-level QAOA circuits.
 Since the class of probability distributions defined by the output of QCMRF circuits contains the $1$-level QAOA circuits, this larger class can also be hard to weakly simulate, i.e., to sample the output probability distribution efficiently classically.

-The classical hardness of distributions efficiently captured by MNs and QCMRF circuits makes it reasonable to believe that these two classes have a nonzero intersection that also contains hard cases.
 This also means, that - provided that we can train a QCMRF model to sufficient precision - we can use the trained model to efficiently sample the distribution of the underlying MN.
-These facts together with our numerical findings lead to the following conjecture, that is also illustrated in Fig.~\ref{fig:venn-diagram}.
+These facts together with our numerical findings lead to the following conjecture.

-\begin{conjecture*} The class of QCMRF circuits, that can learn probability distribution efficiently represented by MNs, also contains classically hard cases, yielding a quantum advantage in sampling. \end{conjecture*}
+\begin{conjecture*} The class of QCMRF circuits, that can learn probability distributions efficiently represented by MNs, also contains classically hard cases, yielding a quantum advantage in sampling. \end{conjecture*}